 All of the registrations should be made within the Data Science Society website platform.
 When the registration closes and prior to the deadline all participants of the local community should be registered on the DSS platform to have access to Datathon functionalities.
 Each host location will have an approximate limit of participants so we can balance the numbers of the participants with mentors and experts.
 Along with that, the hosts will have separate channels in Data.Chat dedicated to the communication at the venue and all participants registered at this location, the chat can be used for local announcements as well.

 We believe in the causes of the Datathons and that’s why it is an event that is intended to be open to more people.

 All participants should register at the Data Science Society event webpage to have access to the Datathon functionalities.
-However, the local community has full freedom with the local organization – they set their local event management process and also a local price for tickets to cover their expenses (if needed).
+However, the local community has full freedom with the local organization – they set their local event management process.

 - How to create a good experience for the participants

-Keep in mind that for us is important every local hub create a good experience for their participants, so it is supposed and recommended to have a basic supply of food like croissants/pizzas, water, and coffee during the weekend, which you can plan and estimate by the sold tickets for your location.
+Keep in mind that for us is important every local hub create a good experience for their participants, so it is supposed to think of some fun activities and recommended to have a basic supply of food like croissants/pizzas, water, and coffee during the weekend.

 - Be part of the organiser’s community

 At least one organizer (more is better) from each location must take part in all correspondence with the global organizers, participate actively in the Data.Chat, #datathon-hosts channel and make sure that all due dates and deadlines are met.

 There are only a few deadlines.
 But these are vital for the whole concept: the local participants should follow the Data.Chat for important announcements.
 Two more important deadlines: the data sets to the data cases will be available not before Tuesday 19:00 (UTC +/-00:00) and the data case solution development will close on Sunday 11:00 (UTC +/-00:00).